a16z/magi/README.md

 cp .env.default .env
 ```

 In the `.env` file, modify the `L1_RPC_URL` field to contain a valid Ethereum RPC.
-For the Optimism and Base testnets, this must be a Goerli RPC URL.
+For the Optimism and Base testnets, this must be a Sepolia RPC URL.
 This RPC can either be from a local node, or a provider such as Alchemy or Infura.

-By default, the `NETWORK` field in `.env` is `optimism-goerli`, however `base-goerli` is also supported.
+By default, the `NETWORK` field in `.env` is `optimism-sepolia`, however `base-sepolia` is also supported.

 Start the docker containers
 ```sh